Lucy Kellaway

 Lucy Kellaway OBE (born 26 June 1959) is a British journalist turned teacher.
 She remains listed as a management columnist at the Financial Times (FT), and became a trainee teacher in a secondary school in 2017.

 She is a co-founder of the educational charity Now Teach.
 During her career in journalism, she has worked as energy correspondent, Brussels correspondent, a Lex writer, and interviewer of business people and celebrities, all with the FT.
 She is best known for her satirical commentaries on the limitations of modern corporate culture.
-She is a regular commentator on the BBC World Service daily business programme Business Daily.
+She was a regular commentator on the BBC World Service daily business programme Business Daily.

 Biography

 Early life and career

-Kellaway was born in London, a daughter of Australians Bill and Deborah Kellaway, a writer on gardening.
+Kellaway was born in London, a daughter of Australians Bill and Deborah Kellaway.
+Deborah was a writer on gardening.
 Her sister is the critic and The Observer writer Kate Kellaway.
 Kellaway attended Camden School for Girls, where her mother taught English, and then Lady Margaret Hall, Oxford, where she read Philosophy, Politics and Economics (PPE).

 After initially working at the foreign exchange dealing room of Morgan Guaranty and at the Investors Chronicle, Kellaway won the Wincott Young Financial Journalist Award in 1984.